CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

     1. Write the URL of the endpoint to get the list of comments on a given instagram post?
     2. What HTTP verb will you use to make requests to this endpoint?

+#### Recap

+**Question (5 mins):**

+    Which of the following statements below about APIs is false?

+    A) Public APIs can be accessed by anyone on the Internet.
+    B) You must use Javascript to access an API.
+    C) APIs can control access to data or features of an application.
+    D) You can change data via an API.

+**Question (5 mins):**

+    Give an example of a company that uses an API to allow access to their data.

 ## 2. How to use the `fetch` API to do AJAX calls